National's new leader: Who is Todd Muller, the MP who defeated Simon Bridges

 He's often around the country attending Field Days and A&P shows.

-Federated Farmers president Katie Milne told The Country yesterday that Muller was "very well rounded and very well versed on the issues that we [rural New Zealand] face".
+Federated Farmers president Katie Milne told The Country yesterday Muller was "very well-rounded and very well-versed on the issues that we [rural New Zealand] face".

 But today he swapped his gumboots and Swanndri for pair of leather shoes and a navy blue suit.